hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="tokencreateagainstrole"></a>
 # **TokenCreateAgainstRole**

-> void TokenCreateAgainstRole (string roleName, TokenCreateAgainstRoleRequest tokenCreateAgainstRoleRequest, string format = default(string), TimeSpan? wrapTTL = null)
+> void TokenCreateAgainstRole (string roleName, TokenCreateAgainstRoleRequest tokenCreateAgainstRoleRequest, TimeSpan? wrapTTL = null)

 This token create path is used to create new tokens adhering to the given role.